silentDoc/AoC17/AoC17/Day25/Readme.md

 The CPU can confirm that the Turing machine is working by taking a  _diagnostic checksum_  after a specific number of steps (given in the blueprint).
 Once the specified number of steps have been executed, the Turing machine should pause; once it does, count the number of times  `1`  appears on the tape.
 In the above example, the  _diagnostic checksum_  is  _`3`_.

 Recreate the Turing machine and save the computer!  _What is the diagnostic checksum_  it produces once it's working again?

+--- Part Two ---
+The Turing machine, and soon the entire computer, springs back to life.
+A console glows dimly nearby, awaiting your command.

+> reboot printer
+Error: That command requires priority 50.
+You currently have priority 0.
+You must deposit 50 stars to increase your priority to the required level.
+The console flickers for a moment, and then prints another message:

+Star accepted.
+You must deposit 49 stars to increase your priority to the required level.
+The garbage collector winks at you, then continues sweeping.

+You have enough stars to [Reboot the printer](https://adventofcode.com/2017/day/25/answer).